 His master's thesis was on dynamic rating curve assessment.
 He also undertook a MIM at the University of Nice, adding team management and social interactions within a business context to his skill set in.
 His thesis was on new organisational challenges for big corporations

 Thesis title: 'A scenario-oriented probabilistic model for multi-hazards events'

 This research is funded by EDF Energy, the biggest supplier of electricity by volume in Great Britain.
-Energy facilities (e.g. nuclear power plants, electric grid, wind turbines) are critical infrastructures and there is a need for more information about multi-hazard events to ensure their safety.
-The aim of this research is within the context of interrelationships between natural hazards (multi-hazard) to understand current methodologies and design a probabilistic model for the quantification of hazard interrelationships that is useful for energy infrastructures.
+Energy facilities (eg nuclear power plants, electric grid and wind turbines) are critical infrastructures and there is a need for more information about multi-hazard events to ensure their safety.
+The aim of Aloïs' research is within the context of interrelationships between natural hazards (multi-hazard) to understand current methodologies and design a probabilistic model for the quantification of hazard interrelationships that is useful for energy infrastructures.

-To understand current methodologies used for quantifying hazard interrelationships, literature from this highly multidisciplinary field will be reviewed (it includes statisticians, physical and social geographers, earth scientists, civil engineers).
-To increase knowledge on hazard interrelationships, measures of the interrelationships of two or more hazards as well as the temporal and spatial scales of multi-hazard events will be developed.
+To understand current methodologies used for quantifying hazard interrelationships, literature from this highly multidisciplinary field will be reviewed (including statisticians, physical and social geographers, earth scientists and civil engineers).
+To increase knowledge on hazard interrelationships, measures of the interrelationships of two or more hazards, as well as the temporal and spatial scales of multi-hazard events, will be developed.